-Neo4j is a recent graph-database that is rapidly accumulating success stories, especially in areas such as "social applications, recommendation engines, fraud detection, resource authorization, network & data center management and much more".
-Here's an interesting introductory lecture about by Ian Robinson at JavaZone 2013.
+Neo4j is a graph database that has been rapidly accumulating success stories, especially in areas such as social applications, recommendation engines, fraud detection, resource authorization, network and data center management, and much more.
+Here's an interesting introductory lecture by Ian Robinson at JavaZone 2013.

 Cite this blog post: